 The book is funny in places, heartbreaking in others.
 The reader gets a glimpse into the loneliness Shatner clearly feels—this is the man criticized by his former Star Trek co-stars and made bereft by the death of best friend Leonard Nimoy, who wasn’t speaking to him at the time of his death.
 Shatner still doesn’t know why, he says, and considers it one of the great sadnesses of his life.

-He reveals other moments of loneliness in his life, like when he was a kid in Montreal—his Valentine’s Day story will break your heart no matter who you are—and at the points in his career when that call every actor is waiting for just didn’t come.
+He reveals other moments of loneliness, like when he was a kid in Montreal—his Valentine’s Day story will break your heart no matter who you are—and at the points in his career when that call every actor is waiting for just didn’t come.

 My career and my plans have always been dependent on the next phone call.
 And I never knew when—or even if—the phone was going to ring.
 We are under the illusion that we choose our path, but we don’t.
 The road isn’t even paved.
 The road is being tarred as we go along.